pragmint/open-practices/practices/decouple-from-third-parties.md

 Implement a mechanism to select the proper implementation based on a config file.
 Test the swapping of these components to verify that the system remains functional and adaptable.

-### Unit Testing with Mocks

-Take a critical piece of functionality in your project and create unit tests for it using mock objects.
-Write wrappers (adapters) to interact with third party dependencies and use mocks to simulate interactions with them without calling the real third party.
-Ensure that these tests are comprehensive and cover various scenarios.

-### Solicit Feedback

-Throughout these exercises, gather feedback from team members on their experiences with the practice.
-Discuss any challenges encountered, benefits observed, and areas for improvement.
-Use this feedback to refine your approach and tailor it to the specific needs and dynamics of your team or organization.

 ## Resources

 ### [Clean Architecture Article](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

 The article delves into various architectural methodologies such as Hexagonal Architecture, Onion Architecture, Screaming Architecture, DCI, and BCE, with a focus on principles like framework independence, testability, and concern separation.
 It introduces "The Clean Architecture," centered on the Dependency Rule, depicted by concentric circles signifying different software domains and their corresponding responsibilities.
 Adhering to the Dependency Rule promotes high cohesion and low coupling.
 When managing dependencies with third parties, Clean Architecture provides a structured approach by encapsulating external dependencies within outer layers, effectively isolating them from core business logic.